google/dfdewey/docs/usage.md

 ```

 When running dfDewey within a Docker container, we need to give the container
-access to the host network so it will be able to access Elasticsearch and
+access to the host network so it will be able to access OpenSearch and
 PostgreSQL in their respective containers.
 We also need to map a folder in the
 container to allow access to the image we want to process.
 For example: